 I Graduated Already, Why Do I Have to Take Continuing Education Classes?

-You completed your undergraduate program, then your master’s degree.
+You completed your undergraduate program, and then your master’s degree.
 You might even have completed a Ph.D. program.
 You took a licensure exam.
 You worked under supervision for a year or two.
 Finally, you were fully licensed.

 But you’re not done with your education just yet.
 In fact, you likely won’t ever be done - not as long as you want to keep practicing in your profession.